-Revenue, Allowance for Trade Promotions - Many of our contracts with customers include some form of variable or fixed consideration.
-The most common forms of variable and fixed consideration are trade promotions, rebates and discount programs.
-Variable consideration is treated as a reduction of revenue at the time product revenue is recognized.
-Methodologies for determining these provisions are dependent on specific customer pricing and promotional practices, which range from contractually fixed percentage price reductions to reimbursement based on actual occurrence or performance.
-The majority of trade promotions are redeemed in the form of invoice credits against trade.
-However, the recognition of certain trade promotions requires significant management judgement regarding estimated purchase volumes and program participation.
+Revenue Recognition, Allowance for Trade Promotions - The recognition of certain variable trade promotions, which are treated as a reduction of revenue, requires significant management judgment regarding estimated purchase volumes and program participation.
+Estimates are based on contractual provisions, redemption rate assumptions and our assessment of current market provisions.
+Redemption rate assumptions are based on historical results of similar promotions on a deal-by-deal basis, adjusted for current expectations of promotion performance based on the current market.
 We review and update estimates of variable consideration quarterly.
 Uncertainties related to the estimates of variable consideration are resolved in a short time frame and do not require any additional constraint on variable consideration.
-Approximately 1% of our annual net sales represent variable consideration that will be resolved in the subsequent period.
-We do not believe that there will be significant changes to our estimates of variable consideration when any uncertainties are resolved with customers.
+Less than 1% of our annual net sales represent variable consideration that will be resolved in the subsequent period.
+Based on historical experience, we do not believe that there will be significant changes to our estimates of variable consideration when any uncertainties are resolved with customers.
 However, significant changes in our estimates could have a material impact on our results of operations.